 Sunlight is amazing for us humans.
 It’s necessary for our growth, our development, and our natural sleep cycle.
 So go ahead and get outside with your baby.

-Being outside in the sun will help encourage adequate exercise, play, and improve everyone’s sleep quality – by regulating their sleep-wake cycle.
+Being outside in the sun will help encourage adequate exercise, and play, and improve everyone’s sleep quality – by regulating their sleep-wake cycle.

 Just be sure to dress appropriately for the weather.